jeet-dekivadia/june/README.md

-# June - Just one match that matters
+# June - Welcome to the Future of Dating

-A revolutionary dating app that replaces endless swiping with meaningful, AI-vetted connections.
+The revolutionary AI dating app that connects you with your perfect match.
+No endless swiping.
+No fake profiles.
+Just one meaningful connection that could change everything.

 ## Team